KRE címer

 INSTITUTION: The University of Melbourne, Australia

-SHORT BIOGRAPHY: She is Senior Lecturer in Applied Linguistics in the School of Languages and Linguistics of the University of Melbourne.
+SHORT BIOGRAPHY: She is Associate Professor in Applied Linguistics in the School of Languages and Linguistics of the University of Melbourne.
 Her research areas are sociolinguistics, second language acquisition, discourse-pragmatic variation, language attitudes and ideologies, and discourse analysis, with special focus on the sociolinguistics of migration and globalization.
 She is current chair of the Discourse-Pragmatic Variation and Change (DiPVaC) Research Network.

 TITLE: Integrating phonetics and discourse-pragmatic variation: the case of just